Netdex/twinject/README.md

 Each game has a startup routine.
 This routine is responsible for intializing hooks at the correct time, setting up the chosen algorithm, and initializing the correct automated player for each game.

+If you have any further questions about the code structure feel free to contact me.

 ## Building
 The dependencies are included in the repository, and are referenced by relative path.